matlab-actions/.github/profile/README.md

 ## Examples

 ### Run MATLAB Build on Self-Hosted Runner
 Starting in R2022b, the **Run MATLAB Build** action lets you run a build using the MATLAB build tool.
-You can use this action to run the tasks specified in a file named  `buildfile.m` in the root of your repository.
+You can use this action to run the tasks specified in a file named  `buildfile.m` in the MATLAB current folder or its parent folders.
 For example, use a self-hosted runner to run the default tasks in your build plan as well as all the tasks on which they depend.
 To run the tasks, specify the **Run MATLAB Build** action in your workflow.

 ```yaml
 name: Run MATLAB Build on Self-Hosted Runner